How to Install VMware Workstation 17 on Linux Mint 21

 After installing VMware Workstation 17 Pro, you can check the version in Help / About.

-How to Create a New Virtual Machine
+How to Create a New Virtual Machine on Linux Mint

 After installing VMware Workstation on Linux Mint, you can start creating a new virtual machine.
-You can easily run a second OS on your host system by installing Windows or one of the other operating systems on the VM you created.
+You can quickly run a second OS on your host system by installing Windows or one of the other operating systems on the VM you created.

 Step 1